 Your Fancy Shape Diamond(any diamond other than round) wont display a cut grade, you must click on AGS diamond certificate picture and read.

-Diamond Carat is considered 2nd in importance in the 4 C’s of Diamonds.
+DIAMOND CARATDiamond Carat is considered 2nd in importance in the 4 C’s of Diamonds.
 Costumers usually default to this because size is easily visible to the human eye.
-While color and clarity is hard to see.
-Its the obvious aspect that adds expense as there really isn’t a way around it.
+While color and clarity are hard to see.
+It’s the obvious aspect that adds expense as there really isn’t a way around it.
 Size cost money.
-A 0.95 carat vs a 1 carat diamond has a large price jump.
+A 0.95 carat vs a 1-carat diamond has a large price jump.
 Each fraction can make a large difference in cost.

 SAMPLE IMAGE OF BLUE NILE’S RECENTLY PURCHASED.